Guelph Gryphons: Men's lacrosse

 The University of Guelph's men's lacrosse team participates in the Canadian University Field Lacrosse Association (CUFLA).
-They have won the championship, known as the Baggataway Cup, five times - in 1995, 2000, 2008, 2013 and 2014.
+They have won the championship, known as the "Baggataway Cup", five times - in 1995, 2000, 2008, 2013 and 2014.

 The Baggataway Cup is not affiliated with the OUA.

 Women's lacrosse

 In 1997, the University of Guelph put together their first women's lacrosse team.
 The lacrosse team competes from September to November.
 Within this time the team plays fifteen games, with only twelve of these recorded by the OUA.

 Women's rugby

 The women's rugby team formed in 1994.
 The team competes in the Ontario University Athletics (OUA) Shiels division.
 The team's season spans from September to November.
 The team plays twelve games each season, but only five are recorded in the OUA standings.
-The Gryphons women's rugby team finished the 2008-2009 year with a perfect 5-0 record.
+The Gryphons women's rugby team finished the 2008-2009 year with a perfect 5–0 record.

-The Guelph Gryphons have been working towards a National Gold metal for the past four years earning Bronze at the CIS championships between 2007-2010.
-Finally finishing their 2011-2012 season with Gold, they returned from the national University 7's tournament in BC receiving their second Gold for the 2011-2012 season.
+The Guelph Gryphons have been working towards a National Gold medal for the past four years earning Bronze at the CIS championships between 2007 and 2010.
+Finally finishing their 2011–2012 season with Gold, they returned from the national University 7's tournament in BC receiving their second Gold for the 2011–2012 season.